jaimicore/matrix-clustering_stand-alone/README.md

   - **Motif alignment**: for each cluster, the motifs are progressively aligned following the linkage order of the hierarchical tree, this ensures that each motif is aligned in relation to its closest motif in the cluster.
   - **Radial alignment (optional)**: all the motifs are forced to be aligned, the aligned logos are displayed in a radial (circular) tree.
 This option is useful to visualize entire motif collections.
 See example in the [*JASPAR* website](https://jaspar.genereg.net/matrix-clusters/nematodes/).

-As in the original version of *RSAT matrix-clustering*, there is no limit in the input motif files (so far we have tried with up to 900 input files).
-When users have two or more input files, some intersection statistics are calculated (e.g., overlap among input collections) visualized as heatmaps.
+There is no limit in the input motif files (so far we have tried with up to 900 input files), each file is treated as a *collection*.
+When an analysis contains two or more *collections*, some intersection statistics are calculated (e.g., overlap among input collections) visualized as heatmaps.

 *RSAT matrix-clustering* is part of the [*RSAT* suite](http://www.rsat.eu/) for motif analysis, we decided to create a portable stand-alone version that can be ran without installing the whole *RSAT* environment and that can be easily integrated within pipelines.